 • To achieve a Level 2 Certificate, 80 credits are needed - at least 60 from Level 2 or above.
 The other 20 could come from Level 1.
-The level 1 literacy and numeracy requirements must also be met.
+The Level 1 literacy and numeracy requirements must also be met for that year.